 The credentials are comprised of two parts:

-2) Password: The private component of the credential.
-Often refereed to as the password or access secret during authentication.
+- Secret: The private component of the credential.
+Often referred to as the password or access secret during authentication.
 This is only shown once when creating the token and must be saved somewhere secure before closing the modal.

 As of today, our API rate limiting is approximately 40 requests every 10 seconds, or 4 requests per second per username.
 We currently publish two headers: